dictionaria/pydictionaria/docs/intro-commandline.md

     "this is not a new value anymore"

 This behaviour can be used to add new paths to the `PATH` variable.
-Say, you installed firefox manually into the folder `/opt/firefox` and want to add it to your `PATH`.
+Say, you installed Firefox manually into the folder `/opt/firefox` and want to add it to your `PATH`.
 Then you can add the folder to the back of the list by adding the following line to your `~/.profile`: